'Avengers' star Chris Evans, 'Deadpool's' Ryan Reynolds and more Marvel all-stars help fulfill dying boy's wish

 Ryan Reynolds also chimed in, saying he was more of a “reserve Avenger” but would be happy to send a video message to the boy.
 Reynolds plays superhero Deadpool, which is also part of Marvel Comics but is an installment of the “X-Men” film series.

 “Avengers” actors Elizabeth Olsen (Scarlet Witch) and Paul Rudd (Ant-Man) will also be sending videos to the boy.
-Bream updated her followers on the developments.
+Bream thanked CNN host Jake Tapper for helping to connect with Rudd on the video.

 “Thank you, EVERYONE!
 Major progress has been made because of you.
 A special assist coming in from @jaketapper I guess Twitter can be full of love when someone really needs it,” she tweeted.